Skip to main content

 Column explanation The name of the collection as identified by the provider in their system The ID of the collection as recognized by the provider internal system - this ID must be unique and should not repeat in other AKA "Level URL" - the URL used to access the content of collection as seen by the end user

-Possible values which are under the NISO standard:
+Possible values that are under the NISO standard:

 • Full-text